gabriwl165/python-web-framework/README.md

 - `self.server` will handle our `Server` class that we've built
 - `self.socket` will handle our binding into the operational system

-So, with all this attributes instantiate, we can start build our decorators, let's from a simple `POST`, because the rest will be the same boiler plate
+So, with all these attributes instantiated, we can start building our decorators.
+Let's begin with a simple `POST` decorator, as the rest will follow the same boilerplate.

 ```python
 class App: